axelpale/genversion/README.md

 ### -c, --check-only

 When `--check-only` flag is used, only the existence and validity of the version module is checked.
-No files are generated.
+No files are generated or modified.
 The flag is useful for pre-commit hooks and similar.

 The command exits with exit code:
-  - `0` if the version module exits and does need a refresh.
+  - `0` if the version module exists and does not need a refresh.
   - `1` if the version module does not exist at all.
   - `2` if the version module exists but needs a refresh.
+This exit code can occur after version increment or when the version module formatting has changed.
+Also, if a version module exists but is not made by genversion, the command will exit with this exit code.

 The command does not produce any output by default.
 Use `-v` to increase its verbosity.